eclipse-kura/kura/docs/kura-wires/single-port-wire-components/db-store-and-filter.md

     - **Record Collection Name**: WR_data
     - **Maximum Record Collection Size**: 10000
     - **Cleanup Records Keep**: 0
-    - **WireRecordStoreProvider Target Filter** : the DB Service pid to be used
+    - **WireRecordStoreProvider Target Filter** : the Wire Record Store Provider pid to be used
 9. Add a new **Publisher** component and configure the chosen cloud platform stack in **cloud.service.pid** option
 10. Add **Logger** component
 11. Add another instance of **Timer**
 12. Add a new Wire Record Query component named **DBFilter** component and configure it as follows.
 The query will get the values from the light sensor and if they are less than 200, the fan is activated.
     - **Query**: SELECT (CASE WHEN “light” < 200 THEN 1 ELSE 0 END) AS “led” FROM “WR_data” ORDER BY TIMESTAMP DESC LIMIT 1;
     - **Cache Expiration Interval (Seconds)**: 0
-    - **QueryableWireRecordStoreProvider Target Filter** : the DB Service pid to be used
+    - **QueryableWireRecordStoreProvider Target Filter** : the Queryable Wire Record Store Provider pid to be used
 13. Add another **Asset** with the OPC-UA Driver, configured as shown in the following image.
 Be sure that all the channels are set to WRITE.
     ![WireAsset Opcua Example Write Mode](./images/opcua-wire-asset-config-write.png)